Real-time chat is one of the most effective ways to build trust with visitors the moment they land on your pages.

 Get WPChat today and start providing instant support.

-How to Add Facebook Messenger to Divi in 5 Steps
+How to Add Facebook Messenger Chat to Divi (Using a Plugin)

 Now that you understand why Facebook Messenger chat works so well with Divi, let me walk you through the exact setup process.